-- 100D On 18 August 2014, DSH issued the FY14 Financial Statements in the form approved by the DSH directors pursuant to the resolution in paragraph 100C(a) above. - 100E In reliance on the FY14 Rebate Representations, the representations in paragraphs 81C-82 above, the FY14 Unqualified Audit Statements made on 12 August 2014 and the FY14 Audit Report Representation, Abboud was of the view, as at 18 August 2014, that the accounting treatment of rebates in the FY14 Financial Statements complied with Australian Accounting Standards. - above, the FY14 Inventory Representations, the representations in paragraphs 81C-82 above, the FY14 Unqualified Audit Statements made on 12 August 2014 and the FY14 Audit Report Representation, Abboud was of the view, as at 18 August 2014, that the assumptions and methodology used by DSH to determine inventory provisions in the FY14 Financial Statements were appropriate and resulted in a provision which complied with Australian Accounting Standards. - 100G In reliance on the FY14 Unqualified Audit Statements made on 12 August and the FY14 Audit Report Representation, Abboud signed the FY14 Management Representation Letter. - 101.
-In reliance on Deloitte's FY13 Express Representations the FY13 Unqualified Audit Statements, Deloitte's FY13 Implied Representations the FY13 Audit Report Representation, the FY14 Rebate Representations, the FY14 Inventory Representations, the FY14 Warranty Sign On Liability Representations, the Onerous Lease Provision Representation, the FY14 Unqualified Audit Statements and the FY14 Audit Report Representation, Abboud: - (a) formed was of the view, as at 18 August 2014, that the FY14 Financial Statements: (i) complied with Australian Accounting Standards; (b) formed the view that the FY14 Financial Statements: - (iii) gave a true and fair view of the position and performance of DSH and the DSH Group as at 29 June 2014; and - (iii) complied with the CA; - (eb) gave the FY14 Section 295A Declaration; gave the declaration pleaded in paragraph 89 of the Amended Joint Statement of Claim (the FY14 Directors' Declaration); and - (ec) joined in the FY14 Adoption Resolution and the FY14 Directors' Declaration; and - (d) joined in the resolution of the board of DSH approving the issue of the FY14 Financial Statements and the FY14 ASX Announcement & Results Briefing. - 102.
-If the plaintiffs establishit is established (which is denied) that:
+- 100D On 18 August 2014, DSH issued the FY14 Financial Statements in the form approved by the DSH directors pursuant to the resolution in paragraph 100C(a) above. - 100E In reliance on the FY14 Rebate Representations, the representations in paragraphs 81C-82 above, the FY14 Unqualified Audit Statements and the FY14 Audit Report Representation, Potts was of the view, as at 18 August 2014, that the accounting treatment of rebates in the FY14 Financial Statements complied with Australian Accounting Standards. - 100F In reliance on the FY14 Inventory Representations, the representations in paragraphs 81C-82 above, the FY14 Unqualified Audit Statements and the FY14 Audit Report Representation, Potts was of the view, as at 18 August 2014, that the assumptions and methodology used by DSH to determine inventory provisions in the FY14 Financial Statements were appropriate and resulted in a provision which complied with Australian Accounting Standards. - 101.
+In reliance on the FY13 Unqualified Audit Statements, the FY13 Audit Report Representation, the FY14 Rebate Representations, the FY14 Inventory Representations, the FY14 Warranty Sign On Liability Representations, the Onerous Lease Provision Representation, the representations in paragraphs 81C-82 above, the FY14 Unqualified Audit Statements and the FY14 Audit Report Representation, Potts: - (a) was of the view as at 18 August 2014, that the FY14 Financial Statements: - (i) complied with Australian Accounting Standards;

+- (ii) gave a true and fair view of the position and performance of DSH and the DSH Group as at 29 June 2014; and - (iii) complied with the CA; and - (b) signed the FY14 Management Representation Letter; - (c) gave the FY14 Section 295A Declaration; - (d) joined in the FY14 Adoption Resolution and the FY14 Directors' Declaration; and - (e) joined in the resolution of the board of DSH approving the issue of the FY14 Financial Statements and the FY14 ASX Announcement & Results Briefing.

+102. If it is established (which is denied) that:

-- (a) the recording of rebates in the FY14 Financial Statements did not comply with Australian Accounting Standards (as pleaded in paragraphs 166-169, 182-187 and 190-192 of the Further Amended Joint Statement of Claim); - (b) the provisions in respect of inventory obsolescence in the FY14 Financial Statements did not comply with Australian Accounting Standards (as pleaded in paragraphs 145-148 and 150 of the Further Amended Joint Statement of Claim); - (c) the accounting treatment of the Warranty Sign On Liability in the FY14 Financial Statements did not comply with Australian Accounting Standards (as pleaded in paragraph 201 of the Further Amended Joint Statement of Claim); - (d) the accounting treatment of the Onerous Leases Provision in the FY14 Financial Statements did not comply with Australian Accounting Standards (as pleaded in paragraph 218 of the Further Amended Joint Statement of Claim); - (e) by reason of the matters in paragraphs (a), (b), (c) and/or (d) above, the FY14 Financial Statements did not: - (i) give a true and fair view of the position and performance of DSH and the DSH Group as at 29 June 2014; - (ii) comply with Australian Accounting Standards;
+- (a) the recording of rebates in the FY14 Financial Statements did not comply with Australian Accounting Standards (as pleaded in paragraphs 166-169, 182-187 and 190-192 of the Further Amended Joint Statement of Claim); - (b) the provisions in respect of inventory obsolescence in the FY14 Financial Statements did not comply with Australian Accounting Standards (as pleaded in paragraphs 145-148 and 150 of the Further Amended Joint Statement of Claim); - (c) the accounting treatment of the Warranty Sign On Liability in the FY14 Financial Statements did not comply with Australian Accounting Standards (as pleaded in paragraph 201 of the Further Amended Joint Statement of Claim); - (d) the accounting treatment of the Onerous Leases Provision in the FY14 Financial Statements did not comply with Australian Accounting Standards (as pleaded in paragraph 218 of the Further Amended Joint Statement of Claim); - (e) by reason of the matters in paragraphs (a), (b), (c) and/or (d) above, the FY14 Financial Statements did not: - (i) give a true and fair view of the position and performance of DSH and the DSH Group as at 29 June 2014; and/or - (ii) comply with Australian Accounting Standards;

-(as pleaded in paragraphs 240-241 of the Further_Amended Joint Statement of Claim); and
+(as pleaded in paragraphs 240-241 of the Further Amended Joint Statement of Claim); and